HanYangZhao/aws-terraform-demo/README.md

 This repo contains example terraform code and github actions workflow needed to deploy modular and scalable AWS infra with Terraform Cloud API

+## To Do
+- [x] Add integration with TF cloud
+- [x] Add integration with Github Actions
+- [x] Add deployement for VPC
+- [x] Add deployement for EKS
+- [ ] Explore TF json format for automation and templating purpose
+- [ ] Add deployment for Kubernetes (namespace, ingress, IAM....).
+Find a workaround for the providers alias not able to use variables
+- [ ] Add component and deployement for DB
+- [ ] Integration with terragrunt?
+(It seems complicated to get it work with both github actions and TF cloud)
+- [ ] Refactor the github actions so we don't need a seperate yml for each component.

 ## Setup

 * Enable Github Actions